Active Metric-Semantic Mapping by Multiple Aerial Robots: Results and Analysis

 In addition, our uncertainty characterization approach generalizes to different types of objects as in \cref{fig:top-region-for-geometric-error-for-car-lightpole-trunk}.
 The method can characterize uncertainties for any object of interest provided that the object shape can be approximated by cuboids or cylinders and the sensor used can output point cloud data.

 In \cref{fig:exploration-vs-coverage-planning} we compare the trajectories from active semantic mapping to our baseline method of visiting each object location in the prior map.
 While one could likely design a heuristic to perform similarly to our method, we emphasize that our system is rooted in real-world data instead of human intuition, and therefore is more generalizable.
 Our system achieves a 100\% detection accuracy and is significantly better in terms of object model accuracy than the heuristic-based method as shown on the right of the figure.
 The higher accuracy does come at the cost of a longer path length, but the difference in path length is less significant when the environment is more sparse because the robot will spend proportionally more time covering the environment as opposed to exploring individual objects.
-More qualitative results can be found at \href{https://drive.google.com/drive/folders/18TTpdS7BcWUh3dV8Ipu8PyILXcFLwibj?usp=sharing}{this link}.

 It is obvious that the metric-semantic uncertainty distributions are highly non-linear and vary with object types, as shown in \cref{fig:top-region-for-geometric-error-for-car-lightpole-trunk}.
 It is difficult to design and verify mathematical models for such uncertainty distributions, especially for complicated objects that vary in type and appearance.